josephbeuysmum/Dertisch/README.md

 		}
 	}

-The `closet_` property in a model class, headChef, or waiter needs its accompanying `key_` property to access the properties stored within it, and because both are fileprivate properties, only the owning object - the `SomePresenter` struct in the above example, say - can access it.
+The `closet_` property in a model class, headChef, or waiter needs its accompanying `key_` property to access the properties stored within it, and because both are fileprivate properties, only the owning object - the `SomeWaiter` struct in the above example, say - can access it.

 There are four additional functions that can be implemented if required.

-	extension SomePresenter: DTWaiterProtocol {
+	extension SomeWaiter: DTWaiterProtocol {
 		...
 		func dishCooked() {}
 		mutating func serve<T>(with data: T?) {}